NealBozeman/NealBozeman/README.md

 - 👯 I’m looking to collaborate on Chances Foundation and new projects
 - 🤔 I’m always looking for help with math, economics, and technology.
 - 💬 Ask me about money and economics.
-- 📫 How to reach me: neal at nealbozeman.com](https://nealbozeman.com "Neal's Homepage")
+- 📫 How to reach me: [neal at nealbozeman.com](https://nealbozeman.com "Neal's Homepage")

 <!--
 **NealBozeman/NealBozeman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.